Deuchier/flight_manager_V1/doc/analysis/uc1_reserve_tickets.md

 ## Main Success Scenario

-1. User starts an reservation.
+1. User starts a reservation.
 2. System creates a blank reservation and show it to User.
 3. User does an action.
 4. System responds to the action.<br>